Vaginal Rejuvenation surgery & procedure

 People consider vaginal rejuvenation when:

-- The shape of the vaginal structures have been altered or stretched over a period of time.
+- The shape of the vaginal structures has been altered or stretched over a period of time.

 - The effect of multiple vaginal deliveries which leads to the loss of sensation during sexual intercourse.